jsegarra98/The-Umbrella-Archive-Project/README.md

 - [License](#license)

 ## About
-The Umbrella Archive is a fan-driven platform dedicated to the Resident Evil franchise.
+The Umbrella Archive is a fan-driven platform dedicated to the Resident Evil franchise made for a capstone project in my time in Whitecliffe College.
 Explore character information, browse concept art, and immerse yourself in the world of Resident Evil through this interactive archive.

 ## Features
 - **Art Gallery:** Discover official concept art and fan-created artworks.